aneisch/train-sensor/README.md

 -e SQUELCH=90 aneisch/train-sensor
 ```

+Note: The rtl_fm process will run as an unprivileged user.
+Ensure you grant access to your SDR dongle.

 ### Environmental Variables
 You only need to specify the environmental variables in `docker run` or your docker-compose file that you want/need to override: